Shadowcruv/Shadowcruv/README.md

-- 🔭 Software Enginner/Programming Coach sharing about my journey and learning in tech
+- 🔭 Software Enginner/Programming Coach/Tech Skit Maker sharing about my journey and learning in tech
 - 🌱 Studied Computer Enginnering
 - 👯 Making videos about Computer programming, Tech skits, How to Code e.t.c
 - 🤔 I’m looking for help with ...